Septuaginta: Vetus Testamentum Graecum

 The Septuaginta: Vetus Testamentum Graecum (Note: It is also common to see the fuller version of the series title and subtitle: Septuaginta: Vetus Testamentum Graecum, auctoritate Academiae Scientiarum Gottingensis editum) (SVTG), also known as the Göttingen Septuagint, is a critical edition of the Greek Old Testament (Septuagint) prepared by the Göttingen Academy of Sciences and Humanities and published by Vandenhoeck & Ruprecht.

-The project was founded by Alfred Rahlfs in 1908, and continues today under the direction of Reinhard G. Kratz and Felix Albrecht.
+The project was founded by Alfred Rahlfs in 1908, and continues under the direction of Reinhard G. Kratz and Felix Albrecht.
 As of February 2025, 26 volumes have been published (out of 36 total).
-The project is about 75% complete, and work on each of the remaining 10 volumes is now in progress.
+The project is about 75% complete, and work on each of the remaining 10 volumes is in progress.